ontola/home/_posts/2018-07-12-api-design.md

 There is a big difference between requests that aim to read content, create content or edit content.
 Make sure to use the GET, POST, PUT and PATCH HTTP methods correctly.
 The GET and PUT operations are _idempotent_, which means that a request can be repeated multiple times without side effects.
 This distinction is important, because it tells the client whether it can try again if an error occurs.
 It also helps with caching, since only GET request should be cacheable.

-If you want to offer a form to delete or edit a resource, _that form will be a different resource from the resource itself_, so it will need a seperate URL.
-A nice convention is to nest that form resource below the resource itself.
+If you want to offer a form to delete or edit a resource, _that form will be a different resource from the original item_, so it will need a seperate URL.
+A nice convention is to nest that form resource below the original item.
 This way, the user just adds `/edit` to the a URL if he wants to edit that resource.

 * **Good**: `GET example.com/posts/123/remove`
 * **Good**: `GET example.com/posts/123/edit`

 ## Use HTTP status codes
 Pretty much all types of error messages can be categorized in the existing [HTTP status codes](https://developer.mozilla.org/nl/docs/Web/HTTP/Status).
 These are not just useful to humans, but especially to machines.
-Status codes can be parsed far quicker than a body text.
+Status codes can be parsed far more quickly than a body text.
 Another advantage is that they are standardized, so the client library is likely to know what the status code represents.
 You don’t have to support every single one, but at the very least make sure that you use the five categories:
 * **1xx: informational** - just letting you know
 * **2xx: successful** - everything’s OK
 * **3xx: redirection** - your content is somewhere else